unahouExosite/docs/exositeready/gwe/gateway-engine/gateway_engine_gwe.md

 ### The Application Tarball

-Your Custom Gateway Application must take the form of a gzip'ed tarfile with a somewhat strict naming convention.
+Your custom gateway application must take the form of a gzip'ed tarfile with a somewhat strict naming convention.
 It must contain the name of the app and the version as well as the suffix `.tar.gz`.

 ```
 (bash) $ APP_NAME=test_app